eyeonus/Trade-Dangerous/README.md

     name:  Do not obfuscate commander name for EDDN submit.
     save:  Save the API response (tmp/profile.YYYYMMDD_HHMMSS.json).
     test:  Test the plugin with a json file (test=[FILENAME]).
+    warn:  Ask for station update if a API<->DB diff is encountered.

 ##Elite Dangerous netLog parser import plugin: